KimDebroye/N3DS-Cheat-Codes/README.md

 - Character Modifier
 	- **Play as Mario**
 	- **Play as Luigi**
 	  - *Note: Even when game not beaten.*
 	- **No Hat**
 	  - *Note: Doesn't require 1110 lives.*
+	- **Half Sized Mario/Luigi**
+	  - *Note: When in level.
+Does not affect hitbox.
+Turn off when Big Mario/Luigi PowerUp wears off in order to unfreeze game.*
+	- **Double Sized Mario/Luigi**
+	  - *Note: When in level.
+Does not affect hitbox.
+Turn off when Big Mario/Luigi PowerUp wears off in order to unfreeze game.*
+	- **Invisible Mario/Luigi**
+	  - *Note: When in level.
+Does not affect hitbox.
+Turn off when Big Mario/Luigi PowerUp wears off in order to unfreeze game.*
 - Instant PowerUps
 	- **(L+Down) Small Mario/Luigi**
 	- **(L+Left) Big Mario/Luigi**